ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Generally, any Python package not available in the system installation can be installed from the `PyPI <https://pypi.org/>`_ in your specified location.

-The following commands will create a minimal clone anaconda environment in your home directory, install `pytorch <https://pytorch.org/docs/stable/index.html>`_, and list the Python packages installed in your environment (including your own installed packages):
+The following commands will create a minimal clone anaconda environment in your home directory, install `PyTorch <https://pytorch.org/docs/stable/index.html>`_, and list the Python packages installed in your environment (including your own installed packages):

 .. code-block::